Call for Workshops

 Workshops are envisioned to provide in-depth discussions for likeminded researchers interested in specific topics.
 They are often composed of several sessions in a half- or full-day setting and may be composed of a combination of keynote, invited, and peer-reviewed presentations.

-Workshop participants will be able to publish their papers (maximum 8 pages in length (IEEE style) for each paper) in the Proceedings of IGSC Workshops, which will be published in IEEE Xplore.
+Workshop participants will be able to publish their papers (maximum 8 pages in length (IEEE style) for each paper) in the Proceedings of the IGSC Workshops, which will be published in IEEE Xplore.

 It is the responsibility of the workshop organizers to ensure that the final manuscript submission deadline is met and that all the camera-ready manuscripts from their respective workshops are technically sound and meet the quality standards of IGSC.
-The IGSC Workshops Chair may decline the publication of the final manuscripts in the IGSC Workshops Proceedings if the above responsibilities are not fulfilled.
+The IGSC Workshops Co-Chairs may decline the publication of the final manuscripts in the IGSC Workshops Proceedings if the above responsibilities are not fulfilled.

 How to submit a workshop proposal